Shaquille O'Neal: Outside of family

 O'Neal was initiated into the Theta Kappa chapter of Omega Psi Phi fraternity at LSU.
 In June 2005, when Hall of Fame center George Mikan died, O'Neal, who considered Mikan to be a major influence, extended an offer to his family to pay all of the funeral expenses, which they accepted.
 O'Neal's stepfather, Philip Arthur Harrison, died of a heart attack on September 10, 2013.

 O'Neal is a 2009 inductee of the New Jersey Hall of Fame.

 On January 31, 2012, O'Neal was honored as one of the 35 Greatest McDonald's All-Americans.

 O'Neal is a fan of the National Hockey League's New Jersey Devils, who play in his hometown of Newark, and has been seen at several games over the years.
 On January 11, 2014, O'Neal performed the ceremonial first puck and drove a Zamboni for a game between the Devils and the Florida Panthers.
 O'Neal is also a fan of English football club Northampton Town, and has posted videos of support to their official YouTube page.
 O'Neal is a fan of National Football League's Dallas Cowboys.
 According to him, football was actually his first sport and he wants to be like his idol, Ed "Too Tall" Jones.

-In 2016, O'Neal purchased a 14.3-acre, two-house compound in McDonough, Georgia for $1.15 million.
+In 2016, O'Neal purchased a 14.3-acre, two-house compound in McDonough, Georgia, for $1.15 million.
 It is around 30 miles southeast of Atlanta.
 The residence is named Shaq-Ingham Palace.

 O'Neal endorsed Republican New Jersey governor Chris Christie in his 2013 reelection bid, appearing in a television advertisement.
 He participated in a virtual rally for then-presidential candidate Joe Biden and voted for the first time during the 2020 presidential election.

 O'Neal turned down a $40 million deal with Reebok after hearing a mother complain about how expensive his shoes were.
-In July 2023, O'Neal purchased his first private jet; a $27 million Bombardier Challenger 650, complete with the iconic "Dunkman" logo on the tail.
+In July 2023, O'Neal purchased his first private jet, a $27 million Bombardier Challenger 650, complete with the iconic "Dunkman" logo on the tail.

 O'Neal mentored Chicago Sky player and former LSU Tigers women's basketball player Angel Reese; Reese has identified O'Neal as a father figure.
 Reese is a subject of The Money Game: LSU on Prime Video produced by O'Neal's Jersey Legends Productions.
 She also became Shaq's first signee after he became President of Basketball for Reebok.

+O'Neal is a fan of the Superman franchise; the 1978 film was the first movie he ever saw in theaters, and he has the Superman logo tattooed on his arm.
+O'Neal's years-long feud with fellow Basketball Hall of Fame inductee Dwight Howard is believed by other players and coaches to have been started because O'Neal was offended that Howard was nicknamed Superman instead of him.

+Health issues

+O'Neal has obstructive sleep apnea.